 2019 marked the first year that the Captain Mbaye Diagne Medal for Exceptional Courage, established by the UN Security Council, was awarded by the United Nations.
 During the commemorative event held at UN Headquarters, Secretary General Guterres awarded the Diagne Medal to the late Private Chancy Chitete of Malawi, who sustained fatal injuries when rescuing a fellow Peacekeeper during an operation to restore Ebola response measures that were being disrupted by armed groups in the Democratic Republic of the Congo.

 On this International Day of United Nations Peacekeepers, the Auschwitz Institute honors and recognizes the work of United Nations Peacekeepers, who do vital work in preventing mass atrocities around the world.
-AIPR pays solemn tribute to the thousands of servicemembers who have given their lives for the protection of populations across the globe experiencing conflict and/or high levels of vulnerability.
-The Auschwitz Institute celebrates the invaluable role that UN Peacekeepers fulfil by facilitating peaceful transitions of power, assisting in demilitarization, and protecting processes for dialogue and reconciliation, human rights, and the rule of law, which all contribute to the prevention of future violence.
+AIPR pays solemn tribute to the thousands of service members who have given their lives for the protection of populations across the globe experiencing conflict and/or high levels of vulnerability.
+The Auschwitz Institute celebrates the invaluable role that UN Peacekeepers fulfill by facilitating peaceful transitions of power, assisting in demilitarization, and protecting processes for dialogue and reconciliation, human rights, and the rule of law, which all contribute to the prevention of future violence.